daisvke/dcrypt/README.md

 ## **Description**

-dcrypt is a file encryption/decryption tool that adds a custom header to encrypted files, storing essential metadata for decryption and management of the encrypted content.
+dcrypt is a cross-platform file encryption/decryption tool that adds a custom header to encrypted files, storing essential metadata for decryption and management of the encrypted content.

 ### **Features**